hps1795/Molecular_Properties_Prediction/README.md

 ## Repository Structure

 ```
 ├── Data                                   <- Empty Data Folder (Instruction included)
 │   └── ...
 ├── Final_Model                            <- Folder containing the saved Final Model
 │   └── ...
 ├── Images                                 <- Folder containing graphs and images from notebooks and presentation
 │   └── ...
 ├── Notebooks                              <- Folder containing notebook with previous working progess
 │   └── ...
 ├── .gitignore                             <- Data file was large and ignored
 ├── Molecule_Predictions.ipynb             <- Narrative documentation of project in Jupyter notebook
 ├── README.md                              <- Abstract Summary of the Final Notebook
 ├── module_version.yml                     <- Lists of modules and their versions used for the project
-└── presentation.pdf                    <- PDF version of project presentation
+└── molecule_prediction_presentation.pdf   <- PDF version of project presentation
 ```